SAuderset/MixteCaSo/README.md

 * PRESENT = indicates whether or not the correspondence set is also found in our data (if it is comparable)
 * SOURCE = cite key of the source file (Josserand 1983)
 * PAGE = page number of correspondence set

+### scripts
+R scripts to perform simple database tasks.
+#### subset_mixtecodb:
+subsets the Mixtecan Cognate database to the sample languages for the sound change study

 ### variables
 #### variables_segments